Ellie Motta

 A pew with a view in The Isle of Thanet

-Boasting some of the most beautiful coastal spots in Kent, it’s no surprise the Isle of Thanet has a spot or two for alfresco dining with a sparkling sea view.
-Head to Finbars of West Bay's balcony area to enjoy a sunset over the West Bay, Buoy and Oyster for uninterrupted views over Margate Sands or spot the boats docked in Ramsgate Marina at Royal Harbour Brasserie.
+Boasting some of the most beautiful coastal spots in Kent, it’s no surprise the Isle of Thanet has a spot or two for alfresco dining with sparkling sea views.
+Head to Finbars balcony area to watch the sunset over West Bay or spot the boats docked in Ramsgate Marina at Royal Harbour Brasserie.
+Margate's piazza, old town and harbour arm are great for soaking up the atmosphere and views.

 Make an afternoon of it at Balfour Winery